 To express the attacker's gain, we use a notion similar to that of the basic FlipIt game.
-We let Z_r^i be the random variable representing the time elapsed since player i's last flip on resource r (we omit the index r and denote it by simply Z^i if the player uses a synchronized strategy).
-We denote the cumulative distribution and density functions of Z_r^i by $F{Z_r^i}(z)$ and $f{Z_r^i}(z)$.
-These functions can easily be computed from the generating distribution of any non-arithmetic renewal strategy (see Appendix A).
+We let $Z_r^i$ be the random variable representing the time elapsed since player i's last flip on resource r (we omit the index r and denote it by simply $Z^i$ if the player uses a synchronized strategy).
+We denote the cumulative distribution and density functions of $Z_r^i$ by $F{Z_r^i}(z)$ and $f{Z_r^i}(z)$ .
+These functions can easily be computed from the generating distribution of any non-arithmetic renewal strategy (see the extended online version [10]).

-It is noteworthy that, when both players use the synchronized combination, the game is equivalent to the basic FlipIt game (with $c^i = \sum_r c^i_r$): each player uses only one single-resource (i.e., basic FlipIt) strategy, and the state of all resources is the same as they are always flipped together.
+It is noteworthy that, when both players use the synchronized combination, the game is equivalent to the basic FlipIt game (with $c^i = \sum_r c_r^i$ ): each player uses only one single-resource (i.e., basic FlipIt) strategy, and the state of all resources is the same as they are always flipped together.
 Consequently, the formula for the attacker's gain is identical to the corresponding formula in [3].

 Table 3 shows the attacker's asymptotic gain for various combinations of exponential and periodic strategies.
 We selected these single-resource strategies because they are known to be optimal in some respect (see Section 2).
-The table is similar to Table 2, except that the synchronized defender against independent attacker case is omitted to keep the table simple (it can be found in Appendix A) and because it is not a good strategy for either of the players.
+The table is similar to Table 2, except that the synchronized defender against independent attacker case is omitted to keep the table simple (it can be found in the extended version of this paper [10]) and because it is not a good strategy for either of the players.